Tiffanyccchen/good-news-ai-website/README.md

 ## 📝 Assumptions & Limitations

 *   **API Dependencies**: The application is entirely dependent on the availability and terms of service of the free NewsAPI and Groq APIs.
 The time and amount are limited.
 (See https://newsapi.org/pricing and https://console.groq.com/docs/rate-limits)
-*   **Subjectivity of "Good News"**: The classification of news is performed by an LLM and is inherently subjective.
+*   **Subjectivity of "Good News"**: We try to be objective but knows the classification of news is performed by an LLM and is inherently subjective.
 While the prompts are engineered to be specific, the model's judgment may not align with every user's definition of "good news."
 *   **Initial Run**: The first time the pipeline runs, it fetches a larger historical backlog of articles (one week).
 This initial run may take a few minutes to complete.
 Subsequent runs are much faster.
 (But still subject to free-tier Grok TPM and RPM)

 ## 📊 Data Sources

 The primary data source is the **NewsAPI** ([newsapi.org](https://newsapi.org)).
 The application fetches articles from a pre-defined list of major, reputable news organizations to ensure data quality.

-## Architecture
+## Simplized Architecture

 ```
                ┌────────────┐